adrybakov/wulfric/docs/source/user-guide/module/atom.rst

     \boldsymbol{\mu} = g\boldsymbol{S}

   where :math:`g` is a :py:attr:`.Atom.g_factor`.
 Bohr magneton is assumed to be equal to :math:`1`.
-  As with the whole atom class we leave the units for the user.
+  As with the whole atom class we leave the units for the user (i.e. in order to get an actual value - multiply the result by the bohr magneton in the desired system of units).

   .. doctest::